freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/Fully_installed.jpeg)

-There were a number of parts that required design and fabrication like the silicone foam sealed end caps.
-These snap on end caps were a critical improvement when we realized how huge of and advantage it is to have a removable end cap for cleaning and maintenance.
+There were a number of parts that required notable design and fabrication like the silicone foam sealed end caps.
+These snap on end caps were a critical improvement when we realized how huge of an advantage it is to have a removable end cap for cleaning and maintenance.
 Before the end caps are installed, an end cap block is first epoxied to the reservoir side wall which provides  compression to the silicone foam seal once snapped in place.

+*gif of snapping cap into place

 ![_config.yml]({{ site.baseurl }}/images/EndCap_Assy.png)